A concurrent global-local numerical method for multiscale parabolic equations: Numerical examples

 \section{Numerical examples}

-~ In this part, we present several examples to verify the accuracy of the proposed method.
-For all examples, we set $D=[0,1]^2$ with the source term $f=1$ and the initial value $u_0=x(1-x)y(1-y)$.
-We examine three types defects $K_0$, namely the well defect, the L-shaped defect and the porous defect.
-Note that an excessively large defect region may lead to poor performance of the method, as indicated by theoretical results.
+~ In this part, we present several numerical examples to validate the accuracy of the proposed method.
+In all cases, the domain is set as $D=[0,1]^2$ with the source term $f=1$ and the initial value $u_0=x(1-x)y(1-y)$.
+We consider three representative defects: a well defect, an L-shaped defect, and a porous defect.
+These geometries are selected to model distinct physical scenarios: for instance, L-shaped defects often arise in problems involving channelized flow, while porous defects are typical of materials with distributed inclusions~\cite{oden2000estimation}.
+We note that, as suggested by the theoretical analysis, the method’s performance may deteriorate when the defect region is excessively large.

-The region $K$ is constructed by generating a single-layer mesh surrounding $K_0$, with the cut-off function defined as $\rho = \chi_K$.
+The region $K$ is constructed by generating a single-layer mesh surrounding $K_0$.
 If $K_0$ consists of several disjoint subdomains, each subdomain is treated separately.
 Consequently, our method is equally applicable to cases with multiple defects.
 Figure~\ref{K0} illustrates $K_0$ and $K$ for three types of defects.

-In this figure, the side length of the square in the well defect, the lengths of the L-shaped defect, and the diameters of each ellipse in the porous defect are all of comparable magnitude.
+The transition function $\rho$ on $K\backslash K_0$ is constructed via linear Lagrange interpolation on the single-layer mesh described above, ensuring continuity and straightforward implementation.
+This approach, adopted in~\cite{mingNitscheHybridMultiscale2022}, has proven effective in practice.
+Although Theorem~\ref{thm:local} suggests that the indicator function $\chi_K$ leads to better performance for local $H^1$-estimates, our experiments show that the interpolated transition function performs comparably in local $H^1$-estimates and yields improved results for local $L^2$-estimates.

 Relative errors are reported at $T=1$.
 We consider the global quantities

 and the local quantities

 on defect $K_0$, where $m=T/\Delta t$.
 We fix the time step $\Delta t =0.02$, and vary $h$ and $H$.
 The reference solution $u^0$ and $u^\varepsilon$ are computed with $h=1/3000$ and $\Delta t=0.01$.
 All the numerical experiments are conducted on FreeFEM++ \cite{MR3043640}.